- Emergency Stop – What’s so confusing about that?

 Control reliability categories are defined and described in ISO 13849-1, and I’ve written quite a bit on these in the past.
 If you want to know more about Categories B, 1-4, check out this series of posts on ISO 13849-1 Categories.

 OK, so let’s talk about stop function categories.
-There are two standards that define these categories, and thankfully they are harmonized, meaning that the definitions for the categories are essentially the same in each document.
+There are three standards that define the requirements for emergency stop categories, and thankfully they are fairly closely harmonized, meaning that the definitions for the categories are essentially the same in each document.
 They are: